DuncanLab/OpenMaze/README.md

 ## Getting Started

 ### Prerequisites
-- Unity 2017.x or above.
+- Unity 2019.x or above.
 - Your PC must meet the minimum requirements to run Unity, found [here](https://unity3d.com/unity/system-requirements).
-- Mac OSX or Windows 10 are preferred, but the project should still behave normally on most Linux distros.
+- OpenMaze has been extensively tested on Mac OSX and Windows 10; however, the project should still behave normally on most Linux distros.

 ### Installation
 To use this software in your experiments you will need to download the following software packages: **Unity, Open Maze, Sublime Text/Text editor of choice**.

-1. Download and Install Unity
+1. Download and Install the Unity Hub
    1. Go to: https://store.unity.com/download?ref=personal.
    2. Follow Installation instructions for your specific computer.
    3. Open the Unity application and create an account or login.